Academic Regulations and General Information

 Majors and Minors

 A minor is not required but is offered in most disciplines and some interdisciplinary fields within the College of Arts and Sciences and in other colleges.
-Students pursuing a minor must complete a declaration of minor form found on the Marquette Central website.
+Students pursuing a minor must complete a declaration of minor form found on the Marquette Central academic forms website.
 Once completed, the form must be turned in to the student's college records office.

 At least fifteen credit hours in the major and nine credit hours in the minor must be completed at Marquette.